WSU-kduncan/ceg3120-zaydabushamma/projects/Project2/README.md

 Similar to firewall rules, allows for security and manages traffic and who comes in and out of the network via inbound rules and outbound.

-**note screenshot does not include added VPC, to attach VPC, click on VPC and attach VPC you want associated.
 ![Screenshot 2022-10-03 2240131 5](https://user-images.githubusercontent.com/77698851/193723114-de93da8f-151f-4367-bb24-c70d1ed45f3b.png)